122 Results

 -

 Open Hockey (Pond Hockey) Ages 3-9HockeyBeno Blue Line Club This class was formerly the Intro to Pond Hockey activity.
 Come join an old school way to learn the skills to play hockey.
 In this activity, anyone, not just hockey players, can participate.
 In Open Hockey, participants (Ages 3-9) will play a pick up style of hockey.
 The approach will be an inclusive one where parents can support the kids on the ice or the players mix up and play unstructured small area games.
 Receive a FREE McDonald's lunch at each practice.
 Indicate jersey size when registering.
-JERSEY Registration Deadline: 11/3Fall 2025 -
+JERSEY Registration Deadline: 11/3Winter/Spring 2026 -

-Out and About SeparatedECFE Classes & ScreeningDiscussion Time for Parents of Children Birth-Gr.
+WaitlistOut and About SeparatedECFE Classes & ScreeningDiscussion Time for Parents of Children Birth-Gr.
 3 This coffee clutch could be just what you need.
 Gather with friends and talk about the world of parenting.
-After getting your child settled for structured free play, you’ll join the parent facilitator for lively discussion.Fall 2025 -
+After getting your child settled for structured free play, you’ll join the parent facilitator for lively discussion.Winter.Spring 2026 -

 PickleballCategory -

-Pickleball - Open GymPickleballSchedule updates as of 8/8/2025: No pickleball on MEA weekend 10/16-10/19 (floors refinished), 12/9, 12/11, 12/18 & 12/19 Sundays (6-8pm) - Open Pickleball (All Levels) Open pickleball is for all ages.
+Pickleball - Open GymPickleballSundays (6-8pm) - Open Pickleball (All Levels) Open pickleball is for all ages.
 Pickleball is an easy game to pick-up and play at many skill levels.
 Participants 12 years old and under must be accompanied by a registered adult.
 Mondays (6-9pm) - Intermediate Level Intermediate pickleball is for those that are no longer beginners to the game of pickleball.
 Continue to improve your skills at a more competitive level.
 Participants must have knowledge of the game, rules, and etiquette to participate.
 Tuesdays (6-9pm) - Advanced Level This class is for adults who have been playing pickleball for two or more years.
 It will be aggressive competitive play.
 Participants must have knowledge of the game, rules, and etiquette to participate.
 Wednesdays (6-9pm) - Beginner Level Pickleball is a cross between tennis, badminton and ping-pong.
 Beginner pickleball is for those that are new to the sport and want to learn by playing pick-up games with other participants.
-Thursdays (6-9pm) - Advanced Level This class is for adults who have been playing pickleball for two or more years.
-It will be aggressive competitive play.
+Thursdays (6-9pm) - Advanced Level Intermediate *changed 1/5 Intermediate pickleball is for those that are no longer beginners to the game of pickleball.
+Continue to improve your skills at a more competitive level.
 Participants must have knowledge of the game, rules, and etiquette to participate.
 Fridays (6-9pm) - Beginner Level Pickleball is a cross between tennis, badminton and ping-pong.
 Beginner pickleball is for those that are new to the sport and want to learn by playing pick-up games with other participants.
 Saturdays (9am-12pm) - Advanced Level This class is for adults who have been playing pickleball for two or more years.
 It will be aggressive competitive play.
 Participants must have knowledge of the game, rules, and etiquette to participate.
 Schedule subject to change.
-If changes are made to the schedule after the Fall 2025 guide is published, participants will be notified via email/text message.
+If changes are made to the schedule after the Winter 2026 guide is published, participants will be notified via email/text message.
 No refunds after the class start date.
 Bring your own paddle.
 Balls are provided.
-Register at anytime!Fall 2025 -
+Register at anytime!Winter/Spring 2026 -